divonlan/genozip/docs/genocat.rst

 .. include:: opt-threads.rst
 .. include:: opt-stats.rst

-.. option:: --validate  Validates that the file(s) are valid genozip files.
+.. option:: --validate[=valid]  Validates that the file(s) are valid genozip files.
+By default reports files that are invalid.
+With --validate=valid reports files that are valid.

           |